fknop/http2-server/README.md

 # @fknop/http2-server

 Simple http2 server written with HapiJS.
-No many features, just created this for my use case.
+Not many features, just created this for my use case.

 ## Options